BonnierNews/exp-fetch/README.md

 * `agent`: (default: null), keepAlive Agent instance.
 * `cache`: (default: `an instance of AsyncCache`) (https://github.com/ExpressenAB/exp-asynccache).
 To disable caching set `{cache: null}`
 * `cacheKeyFn`: (default: caches on the url + sha1 of the body) An optional formatting function for finding the cache-key.
 One might, for example, want to cache on an url with the get params stripped or use some headers as part of the cache key.
 * `cacheNotFound`: (default: false).
-If set it will cache 404s, if given a number it will cache the 404 for that time.
+If set it will cache 404s.
+A number will cache the 404 for that time in milliseconds.
+If truthy, but not a number, it uses the "cache-control" header value.
 If the `maxAgeFn` is given, it will get this time as the first parameter.
 * `cacheValueFn`: (default: caches the response body) An optional function for change what will be returned and cached from fetch.
 * `clone`: (default: true), should fetch clone objects before handing them from the cache.
 * `contentType`: (default: `json`), expected content type.
 When set to `xml` the response will be parsed from XML to JSON.
 Other standard content-type values such as `text` or `text/html` are also accepted.